kfrankli/gitops-rhacm-policies/README.md

 ## Instructions for Deployment

+1. Apply labels to your various managed clusters to reflect their status as `env=hub`, `env=dev`, or `env=prod`.
+This is used to correctly assigned the banner color and message in the various files in `hub-cluster-templates-configs/`.
+You can also create other environment names if these are not set.

-1. Create a `policies` namespace if one doesn't already exist, and switch to it.
+2. Create a `policies` namespace if one doesn't already exist, and switch to it.
 If you want to use a different namespace, this can be altered in `gitops-policies-channel-and-subscription.yaml` and `/configuration/configuration-policies.yaml`

     ```console
     $ oc new-project policies
     $ oc project policies
     ```

-2. Since RHACM 2.4, `policy.open-cluster-management.io/v1` resources are no longer deployed by an application subscription by default.
+3. Since RHACM 2.4, `policy.open-cluster-management.io/v1` resources are no longer deployed by an application subscription by default.
 A subscription administrator needs to deploy the application subscription to change this default behavior.
 Assuming the user you have logged in as doesn't already have this `cluster-role` run the following command:

     ```console
     $ oc adm policy add-cluster-role-to-user open-cluster-management:subscription-admin $(oc whoami)